 Module 1 Discipline and Commitment

-Through an engaging, sequential yoga practice, we have the opportunity to deepen our mastery of leadership skills.
 The word discipline means “determined efforts,” something valued and cultivated for greater clarity and commitment.
-In challenging asana sequences, you learn to recognize your strengths and weaknesses.
-Through routine, easy sequences, you learn to focus and be present even in the most boring situations.
-With the completion of each sequence, the rewards of consistency and discipline help to deepen your commitment to a life practice of mindfulness.
+Through a sequence of meditations and introspective yoga poses. you learn to recognize your strengths and weaknesses, learn to focus and be present even in the most boring situations.
+With the completion of each sequence, the rewards of consistency and discipline help to deepen your practice of mindfulness

 Module 2 Confidence, Clarity and Creativity